denethSaputhanthri/Water-Level-Observer/README.md

 4. Connect your Arduino to the PC and select the correct Board and COM Port.
 5.  **Upload** the code.
 6. Assemble the circuit according to the pin definitions in the code.

-## 🤝 Contributing

-Contributions are welcome!
-If you have ideas for adding WiFi notification (IoT) features or mobile app integration, feel free to fork the repo and submit a pull request.

-## 📄 License

-This project is open-source and available under the MIT License.